By Alex Raymond, RD, LD

 First of all.
 Clean eating is not a real thing.
 I’m not entirely sure how this movement started.
 I can take an educated guess and say it has something to do with our culture’s obsession with health.
 Being “healthy” is put on this moral pedestal.
 It’s something that is so highly valued in our society.
 If you’re healthy (aka fit a certain body type), you are a good person.
 Probably smart and successful too.
 (I know this not to be true, however it is subliminally ingrained in our society).

 What we sometimes forget, is that many areas of health are out of our control.
 So many health factors are genetic.
 Take high blood pressure for example.
-I have a friend who is “normal” weight, fairly active, AND is a dietitian.
-She has high blood pressure.
+I have a friend who is probably the most intuitive eater I know.
+She listens to her hunger/fullness, sometimes eats past fullness, enjoys all types of foods…etc. She has high blood pressure.
 Almost every member in her family also has high blood pressure.
-She can limit all the salt she wants to and avoid eating out (as those foods do tend to be higher in sodium), but it might not make too much of a difference.
+She can limit all the salt she wants to and avoid eating out (as those foods do tend to be higher in sodium), but it most likely won’t make much of a difference.
 As long a she has variety and balance in her diet, why should she force herself to never eat out if that’s something her friends do regularly enough that she would be missing out if she didn’t go?

 When it comes to clean eating as healthy eating, there are a few things we need to remember…